bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

-The data includes first names and the number of people with that first name, divided by year, as recorded by the United States Social Security Administration.
-It covers the years 1880 through 2014.
+The data includes first names and the number of people with that first name, divided by year, as recorded by the United States Social Security Administration (SSA).
+It covers the years 1880 through 2016.
+For privacy reasons, The SSA only includes first names that occur at least five times in a year.

 So, without further ado, let's start with: